Locstock04/LocBot/README.md

 loc bot, a bot by loc

 ### What is it
-Loc Bot is a discord bot written in python, it contains a wide variety of commands, it was originally developed for a group of friends but now continues to be worked on for practice and to be hopefully be an example python bot
+Loc Bot is a discord bot written in python, it contains a wide variety of commands, developed for a group of friends to have better voice commands at first but now continues to be worked on hobby project and to keep using for person discord use

 ### How to run
 The actual Loc Bot is private, however you can run you're own version following the steps below